mzenzie/320MusicLessonPlanner/README.md

 ```sh
 $ runapp
 ```
 To later stop the server, use the provided script
 ```sh
 $ stopapp
 ```
+or interrupt it with CTRL-c.

 To check that the server is running, open your internet browser and go to the localhost:
 ```sh